RedisLabs/redislabs-docs/content/rc/security/access-control/data-access-control/configure-acls.md

 - If your account contains any Redis 6.0 subscriptions, you can't use pub/sub ACLs unless you contact support to upgrade the subscriptions to a later version.
         {{</note>}}

-    1. To add more commands, categories, keys, or pub/sub channels to the ACL rule, select **Add**:
+    1. To add more commands, categories, keys, or pub/sub channels to the ACL rule, select `+`.

-        {{<image filename="images/rc/button-data-access-control-redis-acls-rule-builder-add.png"  alt="Use the Add button to add more commands, categories, or keys to the ACL rule." >}}{{< /image >}}

-    1. When you finish building the ACL rule, select **Save rule**:
+    1. When you finish building the ACL rule, select **Save rule**.

-        {{<image filename="images/rc/button-data-access-control-redis-acls-rule-builder-save-rule.png" width="120px" alt="The Save rule button saves your ACL rule changes." >}}{{< /image >}}

-1. Select the check mark to save your changes:
+1. Select the check mark to save your changes.

-    {{<image filename="images/rc/icon-check-mark.png" width="40px" alt="Select the Submit entry button to save your Redis ACL changes." >}}{{< /image >}}

 Once you create a Redis ACL, you can [assign it to a role]({{<relref "rc/security/access-control/data-access-control/create-roles">}}).

 ## Define permissions with ACL syntax

 You can define these permissions using the [Redis ACL syntax](https://redis.io/docs/management/security/acl/#acl-rules).
 This syntax lets you concisely specify which commands, command categories, keys, and pub/sub channels to allow.

 - `+` *includes* commands or command categories